RadchenkoVlada/tasks_book/README.md

-Also, there are assignments on sets and dictionaries from web-site https://server.179.ru/tasks/python/2014b1/17-sets.html in a folder called "internet_tasks" from the internet.
+Also, there are assignments on sets and dictionaries from web-site https://server.179.ru/tasks/python/2014b1/17-sets.html in a folder named "internet_tasks" from the internet.